IASB revised Exposure Draft marks major milestone toward global reporting consistency for insurers

 The revised ED has been developed through joint discussions with the Financial Accounting Standards Board (FASB).
 However, at this stage, there is no expectation that the two Boards ultimately will fully converge on their proposals, and the FASB will issue its own exposure draft shortly.

 Implementation model brings broader focus on finance change agenda

 David Foster, EY Partner and Insurance Finance and Accounting Leader, comments: “The proposals aim to mitigate the potential for earnings volatility, bring consistency and a better understanding of how companies account for insurance contracts.
 However, these proposals also bring potentially significant operational challenges and introduce more complexity.”

 Foster adds: “Companies will need to look at the proposed model for insurance liabilities in the context of the broader, shifting reporting landscape.
 When considered alongside other financial and regulatory reporting changes, and continuing economic and cost pressures, the challenge for finance functions in the coming years will be substantial.
 While the effective date of a final standard is unlikely to be before 2018, the work needed to prepare should not be underestimated.”

 Richard Lynch, Chair, EY Global Insurance Technical Group, comments: “This may be the last time insurers have an opportunity to comment on the proposals.
-Therefore insurance companies will need to understand the impact on financials and business operations to provide effective feedback, and help the Board in shaping the final standard.
+Insurance companies will need to understand the impact on financials and business operations to provide effective feedback, and help the Board in shaping the final standard.
 Insurers and users face a huge task in reaching this understanding within the upcoming four-month comment period.”